microsoft/PQCrypto-VPN/README.md

 ## Cloning

 Our build relies on Git submodules for the sources to OQS-OpenSSL and OpenVPN.
 When cloning, be sure to use the `--recurse-submodules` option to `git clone`.
-If you forget, you should be able to run `git submodules init` followed by `git submodules update` to retrieve the submodules after a clone.
+If you forget, you should be able to run `git submodule init` followed by `git submodule update` to retrieve the submodules after a clone.
 For your convenience, here is a full clone command:

 	git clone --branch dev-1.3 --recurse-submodules https://github.com/microsoft/PQCrypto-VPN.git